Lanziify/nemsu-dto-web/README.md

-# Digital Transformation Office System
+# Digital Transformation Office

 ## Overview

-The Digital Transformation Office System is an innovative solution implemented at North Eastern Mindanao - Tagbina Campus, designed to streamline and enhance the process of handling repair requisitions for ICT-related issues across various school offices.
+The Digital Transformation Office is an innovative solution implemented at North Eastern Mindanao - Tagbina Campus, designed to streamline and enhance the process of handling repair requisitions for ICT-related issues across various school offices.
 This system facilitates a seamless communication channel between different offices and the ICT department, ensuring efficient and timely resolution of technical problems.

 ## Key Features